MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/MsiPackage/MsiPackage.md

 Specify the path to the MSI package as a string.
 This property's value can be the path to an MSI file on the local machine, the path to an MSI package on a UNC drive, or a web URI where the MSI package can be downloaded from.
-If this property's value is not a web URI, it must end with `.msi`.
+If this property's value isn't a web URI, it must end with `.msi`.

 This property is only used with the resource's **Set** method.
 If the value is a web URI, the resource downloads the package to a local cache before installing or uninstalling.
 If the value is a